estii20/dolce_vita_blog/README.md

 Venice is a magical city with 118 islands, 400 bridges and 170 canals.
 However, the fact is that such unique beauty attracts millions of tourists all rushing their way between St Mark’s Square and the Rialto, trying to get that perfect canal selfie and best value glass-blown souvenir.
 It’s hungry and thirsty work.

-This blog aims to take the beauty of Venice and combine it with the flavours of Venice, so that their time in Venice is ecpperienced the Italian way with good food and drink.
-Or alternatively to just learn about Venice's food and drink culture.
+This blog aims to take the beauty of Venice and combine it with the flavours of Venice, so that blog posts reflect the Italian ethos of good food and drink.
+Blog users can interact with the content by adding comments or posts.
+Or alternatively just read about Venice's food and drink culture.

-This blog is made for site users that are on a short visit to Venice.
-Time is valuable so they want to get to know about good food  at a reasonable price.
-If the site user is a full time expat they can read about the latest food and drink news happening in the city.
+This blog is made for site users that may be interested in a visit to Venice.
+Time is valuable during a break away, site users can get to know about good food and drink in Venice.
+Also if the site user is a full time expat they can read about the latest food and drink news happening in the city.
 The site user can also give back, by leaving comments of their real life experiences based on blog posts.
 They can also add their own incredible food and drink finds.
 This blog is made as a way to to provide users practical tips and interesting information.

 ## Portfolio Project 4